How Does Google Rank Search Results?

 Google changes how they rank websites regularly.
 The minor changes happen daily and about every quarter we get a larger algorithmic update.
 We can’t predict the changes but based on historical data, we can guess when an update is expected.

 Both the minor and bigger changes affect which websites appear at what positions in Google’s search result pages.
 However, the bigger updates usually change rankings more drastically and last for longer.
-If you happen to lose your rankings throughout a Google update, the SEO process afterwards usually consists of recovering them.
+If you happen to lose your rankings throughout a Google update, the SEO process afterward usually consists of recovering them.
 Such drastic drops generally do not affect websites that are well maintained, but technically no one is safe.
 Here’s a good post to learn more about recovering rankings.
 And naturally, as the internet becomes more common and Google expands even further, there are more regular updates.

 Minor Algorithm Updates